Sceptre/sceptre/README.md

   --var-file FILENAME        A YAML file of variables to template into config
                              files.
   --ignore-dependencies      Ignore dependencies when executing command.
-  --merge-keys               Merge dict keys in vars and var files not overwrite.
+  --merge-vars               Merge dict keys in vars and var files.
   --help                     Show this message and exit.

 Commands: